 While mental health awareness is better than ever before, research published by the World Health Organisation shows that how people cope with mental health problems is getting worse.
 The number of people who self-harm or have suicidal thoughts is also increasing.

 According to WHO, 1 in 4 people in the UK suffer with some form of mental illness, making these issues more common than we originally thought.
 Research also suggests that 3 in 10 people in the UK feel they cannot discuss their mental health concerns with friends or family for fear of judgement.

 In the UK, 3.3 people suffer from depression and 5.9 people suffer with generalised anxiety disorders.

 This shows how big an issue mental health problems are in the UK.

 It is evident from these statistics that many people still need significantly more help within their community to deal with mental illness.

 See Also: Help a Loved One with Depression

-Time to Talk Day presents an oppurtunity for anyone who is struggling to seek help and talk openly about their mental health.
+Time to Talk Day presents an opportunity for anyone who is struggling to seek help and talk openly about their mental health.

-Visit the Time to Change website to get involved with Time to Talk day or more information on mental health support.
+Visit the Time to Change website to get involved with Time to Talk Day or for more information on mental health support.